cupy/cupy/docs/source/user_guide/basic.rst

 :class:`cupy.cuda.Stream` API, please see :doc:`cuda_api` for example.
 The current stream in CuPy can be retrieved using :func:`cupy.cuda.get_current_stream`.

-It is worth noting that CuPy's current stream is per thread, per device, meaning that on different Python threads the current stream (if not the null stream) can be different.
+It is worth noting that CuPy's current stream is managed on a *per thread* basis, meaning that on different Python threads the current stream (if not the null stream) can be different.